-This page was created to chronicle repairs made to an E.F.
-Johnson "Viking Valiant" AM Transmitter.
-Latest revisions are at the bottom of the page.
+This page chronicles repairs made to an E.F.
+Johnson "Viking Valiant" AM/CW Transmitter.

 - History